Policy Name: Degree/Certificate Requirements

 Candidates for Onondaga Community College degrees and certificates must fulfill the following requirements, except where exemptions or waivers are approved and recorded:

-- Onondaga will automatically confer a degree or certificate upon the student’s completion of all curriculum requirements.
-However, students who wish to participate in the college’s graduation ceremony must submit an Application for Graduation Form to Student Central three weeks prior to the start of the student’s semester of intended graduation and no later than the end of the third week of the semester of the intended graduation.
+2. Onondaga will automatically confer a degree or certificate upon the student’s completion of all program requirements.
+However, students who wish to participate in the college’s commencement ceremony must submit an Application for Graduation form three weeks prior to the start of the student’s semester of intended graduation and no later than the end of the third week of the semester of intended graduation.

-- All grades of Incomplete (“I”) must be resolved before the degree is conferred.
+4. All grades of Incomplete (“I”) must be resolved before the degree/certificate is conferred.

-- At least one-half of the academic credits for the degree/certificate must be completed at Onondaga Community College.
+6. At least twenty-four (24) of the academic credits for the degree (12 credits for certificate programs) must be completed at Onondaga Community College, subject to specific program restrictions.

-- No more than 12 credits of independent study may be taken at Onondaga Community College.
+7. No more than 12 independent study credits may be taken at Onondaga Community College.

 A student may earn more than one degree at Onondaga Community College, subject to the following restrictions: